BIBA

 2. Voluntary excess is the amount you choose and is on top of any compulsory amount your insurance company has insisted upon.

-So, the temptation can be to have a high excess to reduce your annual motor insurance premium.
+So, the temptation can be to have a high excess to reduce your annual insurance premium.

 The other important thing to consider is that if you take our motor excess cover to protect against these charges on an insurance claim, you have to pay your excess on the motor insurance claim to claim it back.